leppekja/IRS-990-DAFs/README.md

 ### Step 1
 ##### COMPLETE

 Code for reading XML [Schedule I](https://www.irs.gov/pub/irs-pdf/f990si.pdf) forms.
 Files are available in XML format from multiple locations, including AWS (easily accessible through [open990.org](https://www.open990.org/org/680480736/network-for-good-inc/)).
 Need to collect, for each organization, the name, address, EIN, IRS organization type e.g. 501(c)(3), and amount of grant, with a indicator for which DAF the funds were distributed through.
 Will read this data into a Pandas Dataframe for analysis.
+The [Community Concordance](https://nonprofit-open-data-collective.github.io/irs-efile-master-concordance-file/) allows us to map field locations across many versions of the 990.
+We are working with variables labeled PC, as well as the header.
+The paths for the Schedule-D information do change depending on the version.

 read_990.py contains functions to query an XML document.
 From the command line: